FarsanRashid/Hands-on-Machine-Learning-and-Data-Science/index.md

 This page is a collection of my hands on experience as a machine learning enthusiast.
-These projects are reproducible forms of either online course assignments or machine learning book examples that I encountered during my exploration.
+These projects are reproducible forms of either online course assignments or machine learning book examples that I encountered during my learning.
-## Course Certificates
+## Projects

 * [Linear regression with single variable to predict profit](./LinearRegression/PredictProfit/predict_profit.html)
 * [Algorithms: Design and Analysis,Part 1](https://www.coursera.org/maestro/api/certificate/get_certificate?course_id=975599)